josesk1975/Jellyfin-Linux-Permissions/README.md

 As user 'boss' you can add media to /jellyfin-media/local/video and /jellyfin-media/local/music.

-**If you cannot see your media in the jellyfin library or the media will not play, you need to check the file permissions of the directories and media files.
-[Example of file permission issues](#example-of-file-permission-issues)**
+**If you cannot see your media in the jellyfin library or the media will not play, you need to check the file permissions of the directories and media files, see [Example of file permission issues](#example-of-file-permission-issues)**

 ## Media on Mounted Drives and Partition's